- Unix awk

 awk freely available.

 repository in a directory named bwkawk.
-If you leave that argument
+If you omit the last argument

 directory named awk.